Ecommerce Lifecycles: Evidence-driven email that works.

 We want you to get maximum value from the time you spend launching new emails.
 With Ecommerce Lifecycles, you’ll end up with the following:

 - Weekly deep-dive analyses into a store’s lifecycle emails for cart abandonments, placed orders, and in-stock notifications.
-Starting on September 17, we’ll review a new store every week for the following 6 months.
-Each one will contain 3 key takeaways that you can use for your own store.
+We’re currently in the middle of reviewing a new store, and a new one comes out each week.
+Each deep dive contains 3 key takeaways that you can use for your own store.

 - A tactical summary, covering the best practices that we tend to see in email – as well as what percentage of our analyzed stores got it right or wrong in practice.

 - A strategic guide for exactly what to do with email in your store: how to start, how to adopt the right voice & tone, how to delegate, and what to optimize and when.

 - A signup code for 10% off any plan on Klaviyo, if you don’t already have an email provider, or are considering switching to one that provides the sort of full-blown automation that your store needs.